Ringoshiro/T_Applewhite_Project_1/README.md

        [elk]
        -10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to /etc/ansible/ansible.cfg to check that the installation worked as expected.
+- Run the playbook, and navigate to _/etc/ansible/ansible.cfg_ to check that the installation worked as expected.
-	-Network communcations can be confirmed by running bash command in _ansible all -m ping_ in while attached to control node.
+	-Network communcations can be confirmed by running bash command _ansible all -m ping_ in while attached to control node.

 _TODO: Answer the following questions to fill in the blanks:_
 - _The playbook is a YAML file.
 For example, _Ansible/install-elk.yml.txt_ is the playbook for installing the necessary programs for the ELK server to run.
 This file must be copied to the Ansible Container that is attached and running on the Jump Box VM._
 - _One must update the _/etc/ansible/hosts_ file in order to make Ansible run the playbook on a specific machine.
 One specifies which machine to install the ELk Server on versus which to install the Filebeat on by first creating separate YAML playbooks for each task; each one either installing ELK or Filebeat.
 Then, one must create and edit a separate Filebeat Configuration file within their Ansible Container and save this file to the _/etc/ansible/roles_ Directory, such as _Ansible/filebeat-config.yml.txt_.
 Editing this Configuration file specifies via Private IP which VM will have Filebeat installed on it.
-Specifically by naming the host of the output for Elasticsearch, the host machine's corresponding Elasticsearch credentials (under output.elasticsearch), and the specified host for interfacing with Kibana (under setup.kibana).
+Specifically by naming the host of the output for Elasticsearch, the host machine's corresponding Elasticsearch credentials (under _output.elasticsearch_), and the specified host for interfacing with Kibana (under _setup.kibana_).
 All of this taking place, of course, assuming one has already edited their _/etc/ansible/hosts_ file to reflect their desired groupings of VM's between Webservers and ELK._
-- _One should then navigate to _http://[http://23.99.195.0]:5601/app/kibana_ to verify that their ELK Server is receiving Metricbeat and Logbeat data displayed on their Kibana Interface._
+- One should then navigate to _http://http://23.99.195.0:5601/app/kibana_ to verify that their ELK Server is receiving Metricbeat and Logbeat data displayed on their Kibana Interface.

 **Bonus**